Dogsflesh: 2005–2009: Re-birth and international shows

 In 2005, Dogsflesh re-formed with past members Rob Moore, Tim Whitfield, John McQuade, and John Lavender, touring extensively in the UK, Italy France, Czech Republic, Slovakia, and Austria.
 Richie took over on drums in April 2006 and in August 2007 they headlined the B Stage of the Antifest Festival in the Czech Republic.

 In September 2007 the band embarked on their first United States tour playing at 15 gigs.
 A tour organised and booked by the band themselves with support from American bands at each venue.

-Richie was replaced in May 2008 by Greg.
+Richie was replaced in May 2008 by Greg Newton.
 In 2009, Dogsflesh continued to play throughout the UK and Europe.

 Dogsflesh re-released the Bloody Road to Death EP in May 2005 and recorded a live album, Live At Wakefield 2005, which was released in October 2005.
 In October 2006, Dogsflesh released a 4-track EP, The Threat Remains, and in 2007 their album, Vision Of Hell, was released on Rock Garden Music in the UK.
 In 2008, Vision Of Hell was re-pressed and released in North America on Unrepentant Records.

 2009–2014: UK, Europe and second album

-In 2009, long serving frontman John McQuade stepped down but the band continued as a three piece with guitarist Rob Moore undertaking lead vocals.
+In 2009, long time serving frontman John McQuade stepped down but the band continued as a three piece with guitarist Rob Moore undertaking lead vocals.
 After maintaining momentum in 2009 with gigs in the UK, Germany, France and Belgium, Dogsflesh returned to the studio with fresh material.
 In March 2010 the band's second album Revival Of Species was completed in Stoke-on-Trent's Prism Studios.
 Produced and mastered by Shaun Lowe.
 This recordings commercial rights remained with Rock Garden Records with US distribution via Unrepentant Records.
 The band continued to gig in the UK and Europe during 2010.
 Plans for a second US tour were placed on hold with the departure of drummer Greg Newton.
 Short spells in the drum seat followed for Pete Caveney and Steve Wingrove before the arrival of Darlington-based drummer Tommey Heaney in December 2011.

 During 2012, Dogsflesh continued to gig in the UK and Europe performing in Germany at the Resists To Exist Festival (Berlin) with other dates in Czech Republic, Belgium and France.
-The serious illness of Tommy's wife in 2013 saw drummer, guitarist and songwriter Steve Wingrove rejoin the band.
+The serious illness of Tommy's wife in 2013 made drummer, guitarist and songwriter Steve Wingrove rejoin the band.
 Dogsflesh made their debut appearance at the world's biggest punk festival 'Rebellion', opening up Saturday's festival on the Olympia 1 stage.
 Following positive reviews of their performance the band continued to write new material and welcomed further bookings in Europe before commencing the 'Chaos In The UK' Tour in November 2013.